List of administrative divisions of Hainan

 Hainan uses a slightly different administrative system from other administrative regions of China.
-Most other provinces are divided entirely into prefecture-level divisions, each of which is then divided entirely into county-level divisions, which generally do not come directly under the province.
 In Hainan, nearly all county-level divisions (the eight districts excepted) come directly under the province.
 This method of division is due to Hainan's relatively sparse population.
-However, it is planned that the counties and cities in Hainan (excluding Sansha) would be merged into five city-level cities, just like those on the mainland area of China.
+However, it is planned that the counties and cities in Hainan (excluding Sansha) would be merged into five city-level cities, just like those in mainland China.